apify/apify-docs/sources/platform/storage/dataset.md

 You can access a dataset from any [Actor](../actors/index.mdx) or [task](../actors/running/tasks.md) run as long as you know its **name** or **ID**.

-To access a dataset from another run using the [JavaScript SDK](/sdk/js) or the [Python SDK](/sdk/python), open it using the same method like you would do with any other dataset.
+To access a dataset from another run using the [JavaScript SDK](/sdk/js) or the [Python SDK](/sdk/python), open it using the same method as you would with any other dataset.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">